 Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

-Explore two of the Big Island’s most photogenic waterfalls on the lush Hāmākua Coast. ʻAkaka Falls plunges ~442 feet into a mossy gorge, while nearby Kahuna Falls offers a quieter, jungle-framed cascade—perfect for nature lovers, photographers, and families seeking an easy rainforest walk.
+Explore two of the Big Island’s most photogenic waterfalls on the lush Hāmākua Coast. ʻAkaka Falls plunges ~442 feet into a mossy gorge, while nearby Kahuna Falls offers a quieter, jungle-framed cascade - perfect for nature lovers, photographers, and families looking for an easy rainforest walk.

 Why Go